Rapid antibiotic resistance within bacteria doesn't fit into the evolutionary model

 What is going on here?
 Microbiologist Robin Sorg, first author of the paper, explains: "The resistant cells take up the chloramphenicol and deactivate it.
 At a certain point, the concentration in the growth medium drops below a critical level and the non-resistant cells start growing."
 Something like this has been seen before.
 "Cells with resistance to penicillin can secrete beta-lactamase enzymes which break down the antibiotic.
 But in our case, the antibiotic is deactivated inside the resistant cells.

-So susceptible can survive longer when are present, and in the end even outcompete them.
-What does this mean for the spread of ?
+So susceptible bacteria can survive longer when resistant bacteria are present, and in the end even outcompete them.
+What does this mean for the spread of antibiotic resistance?
 "It is complicated", Sorg says.
 "We know that antibiotic usage results in selection for resistance.
 However, we do not fully understand the processes, nor why antibiotic resistance can develop so fast.
 Single cell studies like ours help to fill in some of these details."

 Metabolism